MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping

-2) Without using the gradient back-propagation, only forwarding is required to process the impulse signal, which is accumulated in the memory units on each neuron and recorded in fuzzy Gaussian distributions to form the memory storage.
-3) The distributed memories are retrieved and integrated based on the confidence to make the final decision of classification; 4) Reinforced memorization of the unlabeled data is supported to adapt the model to the target domain efficiently.
+2) It abandons gradient backpropagation; instead, only forward propagation is required to process spiking signals, which are accumulated in the memory units of each neuron and recorded via fuzzy Gaussian distributions to form memory storage.
+3) Distributed memories are retrieved and integrated based on confidence scores to generate final classification decisions.
+4) It supports reinforced memorization of unlabeled data, enabling efficient adaptation to the target domain.

-Comprehensive experiments based on four cross-domain real-world datasets show that EMN can efficiently improve the association between input features and labels in the unlabeled target domain.
-In particular, EMN can achieve up to 10\% enhancement of performance while only needing less than 1\% timing cost of traditional domain adaptation methods.
+Extensive experiments conducted on four real-world cross-domain datasets verify that MemFlow can effectively enhance the association between input features and labels in the unlabeled target domain.
+Specifically, MemFlow achieves up to a 10\% performance improvement while consuming less than 1\% of the computational time required by traditional domain adaptation methods.